Category:

 What is Pig Latin?

-Pig Latin has nothing to do with pigs and remarkably little in common with Latin, other than being a way of communicating.
-It is a coded way of talking, based on English and used chiefly by children who think or believe that this system allows them to speak without being understood by others.
+Pig Latin is a coded way of talking, based on English and used chiefly by children who think or believe that this system allows them to speak without being understood by others.
 Parents whose children don’t know pig Latin have also been known to use it in order to speak “privately” in their children’s presence.
-The reference to Latin may simply be because using pig Latin has some of the same feel and effects of speaking another language in terms of secrecy, or because of the sound of the language.
-Children who don’t know pig Latin, but realize that it’s a way of speaking that they don’t understand, may imitate the sound of pig Latin by adding long a sounds to the ends of words.
+The reference to Latin may simply be because using this pseudolanguage has some of the same feel and effects of speaking another language in terms of secrecy, or because of the sound of the language.

 There are several different methods or rule sets for creating pig Latin, and while there are certain elements that are pretty standard in the various versions, other elements may differ.
 Capitalization is generally used, as in English, for the first letter of sentences, the first letter of proper nouns, and other words that are customarily capitalized.
 The use of the sound and letters ay is pretty consistent, but not universal.
 Note that more distant variants use other vowel sounds, and may add a vowel sound after every syllable rather than after every word.
 Whether or not to use hyphens before the material added to the end is another matter on which practitioners differ – since pig Latin is primarily a spoken language, it doesn’t always come up.